Matrix Normal PCA for Interpretable Dimension Reduction and Graphical Noise Modeling: Matrix Normal PCA

 Not that if

 then

 Thus, there is no need to adjust the parameter $\sigma$.
 In the experiments, we find that the optimizing process converges faster with smaller $\sigma$.
 To keep the balance between $Q$ and $R$, we normalize $Q$ after each iteration, i.e., the average eigenvalues of $Q$ and $R$ are equal.
-Besides, the first term of the relaxed objective function (Eq. \ref{eq:w2_relax}) is quadratic to $Q$ and $R$, which can be solved efficiently.
-We implement the algorithm by using a gradient descent based optimization method in PyTorch.
+Besides, the first term of the relaxed objective function Eq. (\ref{eq:w2_relax}) is quadratic to $Q$ and $R$, which can be solved efficiently.
+To compute the gradient with respect to $Q$ and $R$ through Eq. (\ref{eq:w2_relax}), we need to know the gradient of the nuclear norm $||QER||_*$.
+Since the nuclear norm is non-derivable, we can only obtain the subgradient.
+If the SVD of $QER$ is $U_0\Sigma_0V_0^T$, then a subderivative is $U_0V_0^T$ \cite{Watson1992}.
+Then the subgradients of $Q$ and $R$ through Eq. (\ref{eq:w2_relax}) is:

-Note that during the optimization, the distributions of columns and rows of residue are supposed to be multi-variate normal rather than matrix normal in the original model.
-We have two explanations to argue in favor of it.
-First, since PCA assumes the distribution of noise follows IID Gaussian, the residue of each iteration should be mild, at least not sparse.
-Therefore, the first two order of moments can capture the real distribution.
-Second, we optimize the function through iterations.
-Though the approximation may not be accurate enough in the first few iterations, it has the ability of self-adaption and produces a good result.